The Interpreter's Daughter by Teresa Lim (Pegasus Books)

 Fanny Law was Law’s youngest child, much younger than her sisters and brothers, and she seemed to have been erased from the family history.
 Nobody wanted to talk about her and it took Lim huge amounts of painstaking research to discover who her great-aunt was and why she had become a non-entity in her family.

 Fanny was her father’s favorite, the one who remained with him after her older sisters had married and her brothers pursued their careers.
 Law made certain she was educated, first by her oldest brother who steeped her in Confucian thought and codes of duty, then at an elite girl’s school where Fanny excelled.
-She was a brilliant scholar, one of the few Singapore to be accepted at the University of Hong Kong.
+She was a brilliant scholar, one of the few Singaporeans to be accepted at the University of Hong Kong.

 But before any of this took place, Fanny persuaded Law to allow her to take the vows of a “sworn spinster.”
 She had seen how one sister died within her marriage while the other left her husband when he insisted on having a concubine and was now, with her young children, dependent upon her father for shelter, food, and economic support.
 Fanny was determined to remain single and eventually persuaded her father to agree.
 Standing before the family altar with guests in attendance, she vowed to live a life of independence and celibacy, setting up her own household and taking on full support for her sister and her sister’s children.
 In return, her father ensured that Fanny would receive an education in English.

-But World War Two was brewing, boiling over when the Japanese invade China and move onward to take North Vietnam.
+But World War Two is brewing, boiling over when the Japanese invade China and move onward to take North Vietnam.
 From there they have a clear path into Southeast Asia and Singapore, supposedly impregnable, becomes a target for Japanese bombers.
 “Singapore won’t fall,” Winston Churchill proclaims after the British lose Penang, but once Malaysia is invaded, Singapore is doomed.

 The conquering Japanese have around 30, 000 troops to control more than 300,000 Singaporean Chinese men.
 They single out those whom they discover are leaders and they execute them.
 One of these men is Fanny’s oldest brother and Fanny reverts to the Confucian ideals that he had taught her.
 The decision she makes is enough to eradicate her memory—until her great-niece uncovers her story.